BenjaminHThomas/cub3d/readme.md

 Within the .cub file you also have to provide textures for the walls.
 These can be found in the textures folder.

 ## Controls
-- W/A/S/D control the walking
+- W/A/S/D controls the walking
 - Arrow keys / clicking the left or right of the screen controls the rotation.
 - Escape / 'x' button to close the program.